-Standby of fire service vehicles during VIP / VVIP visits and for law and order situations is also arranged.
+Standby of fire service vehicles has been provided at totally 1827 places during VIP / VVIP visits and for law and order situations is also arranged.
 As a precautionary measures, public are availing this service on payment basis, as per Govt.
 Orders.